numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs.md

 The red boxes highlight the pieces of information we are interested into.

-The three objects that have been identified in the diagram above are the following ones:
+The three objects that have been identified from the diagram above are the following ones:

 - `JobPage`
 - `JobPosting`